 - Debt-Free Education – In many engineering apprenticeships, apprentices can earn college credit towards an associate’s or bachelor’s degree, paving the way for a debt-free education.
 This can also open doors to many bachelor’s degree jobs that would otherwise not be available to apprentices.

-- Teamwork and Support – As an engineer apprentice, you’ll work closely with your peers and employer from day one.
+- Teamwork and Support – As an engineering apprentice, you’ll work closely with your peers and employer from day one.
 This can lead to close relationships with your team and a supportive atmosphere that helps you grow and learn.

 Engineering Apprenticeship Examples